McGlash/Toronto_Rental_ML/README.md

 <img src="Images/architecture2.png" alt="Architecture" width="1000"/>

 ## Approach

 ### Optimize map function
 * The code will be revisited to improve the performance of the map.
 Solutions include reducing the number of times each dataset must be read.
-Tools: JavaScript, Python
+ - Code refactoring is done.
+Performance is improved significantly.
+ - Leaflet extensions are used to store relevant data in markers to use them for various purposes.
+ - Single Map is replotted to numerous maps to avoid clutter and to enhance the user experience.
+ - New maps are added to produce complete insights to users.
+ - **Tools: JavaScript, Python**

 ### Create dedicate insight webpage
 * In the prior iteration of the app, neighbourhood insights were embedded in the map function.
 In the current iteration, the insights will be located on a dedicated dashboard.
 * The dashboard will include rental cost trends, crime stats and community services information.